ghostdogpr/caliban/vuepress/docs/docs/schema.md

 By default, each Query and Mutation will be wrapped into a `zio.UIO` effect.
 This can be overridden by providing an alternative effect with the `--effect` option.

 If you want to force a mapping between a GraphQL type and a Scala class (such as scalars), you can use the `--scalarMappings` option.
-Also you can add imports for example for your ScalarDecoder implicits by providing `--imports` option.
+Also you can add additional imports by providing `--imports` option.

 ## Building Schemas by hand